-PLEASE BE AWARE THAT MANY OF THESE CLINICS HAVE BEEN SUBJECT TO CHANGE DUE TO CORONAVIRUS - PLEASE RING THE SURGERY FOR MORE INFORMATION
+PLEASE BE AWARE THAT SOME OF THESE CLINICS HAVE BEEN SUBJECT TO CHANGE DUE TO CORONAVIRUS - PLEASE RING THE SURGERY FOR MORE INFORMATION

 Clinics & Services

 Please follow the advice given to you by your midwife, health visitor or the Primary Care Trust when these checks are made.

 Immunisations and Vaccinations – Babies and Children

 Babies & Children should have their first injections (tetanus/diphtheria/ whooping cough/meningitis and polio) at two, three and four months.
 To make sure your child is fully protected it is important that they have all the immunisations.
 The triple injection (MMR) protects against measles, mumps and rubella.
 It should be given when the child is about 12-13 months old.
 The final “baby” injection should be given just before they go to school and a further booster injection is required at the age of 14 years.
 All girls who have not had the MMR injection by ten years of age should seek medical advice on the protection against German Measles (Rubella).
 BCG (for tuberculosis) is no longer given routinely to all children.
 If you have any concerns about this please speak to the school nurse at your child’s school or contact the surgery.

 We accept bookings for the Nurse for appointments at times to suit you.
 We do not restrict clinic times for when you can come and have this done.

 Click here for information about the NHS recommended schedule.